Mitchy2003/Carthage-College-Senior-Thesis/README.md

 ## Functional Requirements
 ### FR-1: Database Storage
 - Summary
-    - The software must connect to a database to record, bowler scores, and profiles.
+    - The software must have a connection to a database to record bowler scores, profiles, bowling balls, and query them.
 - Rationale
-    - Without access to a database or some sort of data storage solution, the web app will not be able to keep track of scores or bowler profiles.
+    - Without access to a database or some sort of data storage solution, the web app will not be able to keep track of scores or bowler profiles nor be able to query searches within them.
+The user would not be able to enter information about their bowling style, what equipment they use, and their scores, the application would be not be feasible without the database.
 - Requirements
     - The software must have a secure connection to the database.
     - The database must have a 'profiles', 'bowling balls', and 'scores' tables.